Twelver Shi'ism: Unity of God

-Tawhid of the attributes
+Tawhid of the Essence and attributes

-Tawhid of the attributes means God's attributes have no other reality than His essence.
+Tawhid of the essence of God means his essence is one and peerless.
+Regarding this, Quran 112 states: Say, "He is Allah, [who is] One, Allah, the Eternal Refuge.
+He neither begets nor is born, Nor is there to Him any equivalent. " Tawhid of the attributes means God's attributes have no other reality than His essence.
 Ali argues that "Every attribute testifies to its being other than the object to which it is attributed, and every such object in turn testifies to its being other than the attribute."
 Tawhid of the attributes means to deny the existence of any sort of multiplicity and combination in the Essence itself.
 A differentiation between the essence and the attributes or between the attributes implies a limitation in being.
 Traditional Twelvers believe that God's names are created by Him and are not His attributes.
 A name is a combination of created letters while attributes are what is implied by that name.
 It is stated in Al-Kafi that whoever worships God's names has committed disbelief in God, as they are not Him.

-Tawhid of Creatorship
+Tawhid of Creatorship and Lordship

 Al-Hur Al-Amilly states that God created everything except humans' actions.
 According to some Twelvers, Tawhid of Creatorship means that there is no creator but God, that is the causes and effects of the universe are not independent from God, just as the beings which are not independent in essence.
 There is no power except God, according to Motahari.

-Tawhid of Lordship

 Tawhid of Lordship means the governance of the world and that human beings only belong to God.
 This oneness of lordship has two aspects: creative governance (tadbir takwini), and religious governance (tadbir tashrii).
 At last oneness in worship, i.e., God alone is deserved to be worshipped.
 According to Morteza Motahhari, oneness in worship means rejecting all kinds of counterfeit worship (such as worship of carnal desires, money or prestige), and as Quran says, every act of obedience to an order is worship.

 Shirk

 Contrary to Tawhid is Shirk.
 It is a belief that the world has more than one principle or pole.
 According to the mystic and philosopher Morteza Motahhari, the distinction of theoretical Tawhid from Shirk is recognition of the idea that every reality and being in its essence, attributes and action are from him (from Him-ness (انّالله)).
 Every supernatural action of the prophets is by God's permission as Quran points to it.
 Shirk in practice is to assume something as an end in itself, independent from God, but to assume it as a path to God (to Him-ness (انّاالیه)) is Tawhid.